berkeman/glansigt/_posts/2019-06-05-performance.markdown

 ---

-This post will discuss the performance bottlenecks of a modern computer and explain how the Accelerator is optimized towards maximum speed given these hardware constraints.
+This post will discuss the performance constraints of modern computer hardware and explain how the Accelerator is optimized towards maximum speed given these constraints.

+The assumption is that we want to process a large dataset stored on disk.
+As we will see, there is a lot of performance to be gained by solving the processing task in an optimised way.